Gradnos/RISCV_emulator/README.md

 addi sp,
 sp,   -4
 ```
-*only one or zero comma(',') is in between the instructions ans arguments*
+*only one or zero comma(',') is in between the instructions and arguments*

 **Inorrect way**
 ```